Alberto Riveron: Officiating executive

-On September 19, 2019, New England Patriots quarterback Tom Brady tweeted that he was turning off the Thursday Night Football game because he couldn't watch the "ridiculous penalties" for offensive holding Two days later, Riveron held a conference call with 17 NFL referees to discuss the frequency with which holding was being called.
+On September 19, 2019, New England Patriots quarterback Tom Brady tweeted that he was turning off the Thursday Night Football game because he couldn't watch the "ridiculous penalties" for offensive holding.
+Two days later, Riveron held a conference call with 17 NFL referees to discuss the frequency with which holding was being called.
 The next day, holding penalties were called an average of 2.9 times per game, down from a rate of 5.7 times per game over the previous three weeks, leading to speculation that Brady may have influenced how NFL referees officiate games.

 In August 2021, it was announced that he was retiring from his position as the head of the league's officiating department.

+In November 2022, Riveron was named the Supervisor of Football Officials for the ACC.
+In the role, he would be responsible for managing the oversight, supervision, leadership, training and development of the ACC officiating staff that includes on-field officials, instant replay officials, instant replay communicators, position coaches, evaluators and assistant supervisors.

 Style

-Riverón says that when he makes mistakes, he hears about it from everyone, but that "no one feels worse when I make mistakes than I do."
+Riveron says that when he makes mistakes, he hears about it from everyone, but that "no one feels worse when I make mistakes than I do."
 He likes to keep an open line of communication between himself and the coaches and players, but tries to stop them from becoming one-sided.